What to Give

 Closely Held Stock

 Giving closely held stock is a way to make a sizeable charitable gift and receive many tax advantages.
 It can be used to create a donor advised fund or an endowment fund.
-It can also be used to create a charitable gift annuity, lead trust or charitable lead trust that can provide lifetime income.
+It can also be used to create a lead trust or charitable lead trust that can provide lifetime income.